DogulS5/aws-clf-c02-notes/readme.md

 - Handle message as a queue

 ## Amazon Simple Notification Service (Amazon SNS)
-- Handle messas as topic
+- Handle messages as topic

 ## Amazon Elastic Container Service (ECS)
-- It's a highly scalable, high performance container (Docker) management system.
+- It's a highly scalable, high-performance container (Docker) management system.

 ## Amazon Elastic Kubernetes Service (EKS)
 - It's a fully managed service that you can use to run K8s on AWS.